 Professional liability insurance can help pay for the cost of a lawsuit alleging substandard work.
 That could include a yoga student who is unsatisfied with the quality of your instruction, or the client of a personal trainer who files a lawsuit because the program doesn’t meet his expectations.

-While professional liability insurance covers work errors and accusations of negligence, it does not offer complete protection.
-Accidents and injuries can happen in any fitness studio.
-Other policies to consider include:
+While professional liability insurance covers errors and accusations of negligence, it does not offer complete protection.
+Other insurance policies to consider include:

 General liability insurance: This policy covers expenses related to customer injuries and property damage.
 It also covers advertising injuries, such as an accusation of slander from a competing business.

-Workers’ compensation insurance: Workers' comp is required in almost every state for sports and fitness businesses that have employees.
-It covers medical costs and partial lost wages for work-related injuries.
+Workers' compensation insurance: Workers' comp is required by most states for businesses with employees.
+It helps pay for medical expenses from work-related injuries.

 Are you ready to safeguard your sports and fitness business with professional liability insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.